 This site, maintained by the South Suburban Genealogical and Historical Society (SSGHS) in Illinois, has information about 200,000 former employees of Pullman Car Works, which built passenger cars in Chicago.
-The collection is not open to the public, but SSGHS will do a quick search of records from 1900 to 1949 for free, provided you send a self-addressed, stamped envelope.
-For $10, SSGHS will send you a copy of the employee file.
+The collection is not open to the public, but SSGHS will do a quick search of records from 1900 to 1949 for free.

 The RailRoad Genealogical Society (RRGS), founded in November 2002, collects American and Canadian railroad records, and will search them for your ancestor's name for a fee.
-RRGS currently has a lot of records from the Missouri-Kansas-Texas and Louisville and Nashville railroads, and it adds new records to its collection each week.
+RRGS currently has a lot of records from the Missouri-Kansas-Texas and Louisville and Nashville railroads.
 The search service costs $20 for nonmembers, but for no additional charge, RRGS will continue to search for your ancestor in any new records it obtains.
 Eventually, RRGS would like to create a free online database of its holdings.

 US Railroad Retirement Board

 Established in the mid-1930s, this agency administers federal retirement benefits to the nation's railroad workers and their families.
-For a fee of $27, the agency will look up the records for anyone who worked for the railroads (excluding temporary workers) after 1937 and is now deceased.
+For a fee, the agency will look up the records for anyone who worked for the railroads (excluding temporary workers) after 1937 and is now deceased.
 Though the agency doesn't have pre-1937 railroad records, it provides links to repositories that do.